Miley Cyrus Flaunts Underboob & Killer Abs In Tiny Crop Top

 Miley Cyrus isn’t shy about showing off her amazing body.
 The 26-year-old posted a sexy snap, flaunting her amazing physique on Instagram.

 In the post, Miley struck a sultry pose, leaning against a wood wall.
-The singer donned a tiny white crop top, putting her incredible abs on full display.
+The singer wore a tiny white crop top, putting her incredible abs on full display.
 In the barely-there top, the singer also showed off major underboob.
 Miley wore matching white pants and a black-and-gold jacket.
-The former Disney Channel star was decked out in gold, pairing her outfit with numerous gilded accessories, including metallic sandals, a chain belt, numerous rings, and a Chanel statement necklace.
+The former Disney Channel star was decked out in gold, pairing her outfit with a variety of gilded accessories, including metallic sandals, a chain belt, numerous rings, and a Chanel statement necklace.

 Fans were floored by the sexy snap.